node-prism/arc/README.md

 ## Finding

-See [finding tests](tests/specs/finding/basic.test.ts) for more examples.
+See the [finding tests](tests/specs/finding/basic.test.ts) for more examples.

 ```typescript
 // finds Earth document